 The deadline for submission of applications for August enrollment is posted on the university's website and is included in advertising material.
 After the deadline, late applications may be considered.
-Fall 2021 applications are due May 15, 2021.
 The collection and evaluation of applications are processed in the order:

 - 1. Students complete an online application.
 They upload required documents and request official transcripts from previous institutions (including the last 60 hours earned). - 2.
 The Associate Director of Graduate Admissions notifies the applicant when the application is complete. - 3.
 After the deadline for submitting applications, the Associate Director of Graduate Admissions forwards the completed applications to the Speech-Language Pathology Program Director.
-The Program Director and faculty review the applications, using a rubric to evaluate the personal statement, GPA, and recommendation letters.

-a.
-GPA scoring
+The Program Director and faculty review the applications, using a rubric to evaluate the personal statement, GPA, and recommendation letters. - a.
+GPA scoring - b.
+Personal Statement (scored with a rubric) - i.
+The personal statement is evaluated based on the following evaluation criteria: following directions; writing skills; ability to use distance technology; the student's motivations and future career goals; the student's ability to seek consult in difficult situations; and the student's plans for managing the rigor and practicum placements.
+A rating of 1 on any item requires special consideration by faculty.